striderkein/localstack-aws/README.md

 # localstack-for-dkids

 ## What's this?
-mocking S3 for local invoking Lambda Function: update_coin_information.
+mocking S3 for local invoking Lambda Function

 ## preparation
 ### need to Install